hiimOmagh/Pflanzbestand_und_Lichttest_-Haus-/README.md

 and their related records are added alongside current data.
 Replace wipes the database before restoring the backup, preserving the identifiers from the archive.

+### Database migrations

+The app deliberately relies on Room's destructive migration mode.
+No schema migrations are shipped, so upgrading or downgrading the app recreates the `plant_database` file instead of attempting to transform old tables.
+Because targets and sample data are reseeded on creation, destructive migrations keep the schema consistent without risking partially migrated states.
+Remember that updating the app will reset locally stored data unless it has been exported with the backup flow described above.

 After a successful export you can immediately share the resulting archive using the system share sheet.